mathigon/textbooks/content/polygons-and-polyhedra/content.md

 ## Quadrilaterals

 In the [previous course](/course/triangles-and-trigonometry) we investigated many different properties of triangles.
-Now lets have a look at quadrilaterals.
+Now let’s have a look at quadrilaterals.

 A _regular quadrilateral_ is called a [[square|reactangle|equilateral quadrilateral]].
 All of its sides have the same length, and all of its angles are equal.